Monstrous M-theory: Monstrous Dilatonic Gravity in

 \item[3] Group $3$ ($\#\psi =3$ theories):

 \item[4] Group $4$ ($\#\psi =4$ theories):

 \end{description}

 The above classification contains $60$ Monstrous gravity theories, from the purely bosonic, $\wedge ^{5}$-less, $0.\alpha .i$ theory (\ref{prima}) to the theory with the highest $F$, i.e. the $4.\delta $ theory (\ref{ultima}).
-As it can be realized at a glance, Monstrous gravity theories are \textit{not } supersymmetric, as it is evident from the mismatch between $B$ and $F$.
-Also, it should be noted that all such theories (but the ones of the group \textbf{4} (\ref{penultima})-(\ref{ultima})) contain bosonic string theory, whose (massless, closed string) field content is $\#g=\#\phi =\#\wedge ^{2}=1 $ (see e.g. \cite{bMtheory}) as a subsector.
+Note that, since we have imposed $\#g=\#\phi =1$, no purely fermionic Monstrous gravity can exist.
+Moreover, as far as linear realizations of (local) supersymmetry are concerned, Monstrous gravity theories are \textit{ not} supersymmetric, as it is evident from $B\neq F$ in all cases.
+It is also worth remarking that all such theories (but the ones of the group \textbf{4} (\ref{penultima})-(\ref{ultima})) contain bosonic string theory, whose (massless, closed string) field content is $\#g=\#\phi =\#\wedge ^{2}=1 $ (see e.g. \cite{bMtheory}), as a subsector.